spatie/checklist-going-live/readme.md

 ### Components
 - [ ] Google Maps
     - [ ] Check info windows
-    - [ ] Check zoom out, should maximum be 1x world
+    - [ ] Prevent zoom out beyond 1x world
     - [ ] Try clicking on markers
-- [ ] Forms: full out with wrong/right values
+- [ ] Forms: fill out with wrong/right values
-- [ ] Video: check with sound
+- [ ] Video: check with sound on
-- [ ] Try subscribing to the newsletter
+- [ ] Try subscribing to a newsletter
-- [ ] Check layout of mails
+- [ ] Check layout of emails
-- [ ] Check structured data voor news, events, products, ...
+- [ ] Check structured data for news, events, products, ...

 ## 4. Pre live
 - [ ] Add redirects from old to new pages if necessary.

 ## 3. Post live
 - [ ] Install Let's Encrypt certificate
-- [ ] Check ssl certificate health https://www.ssllabs.com/ssltest/
+- [ ] Check SSL certificate health https://www.ssllabs.com/ssltest/
 - [ ] Check your hostfile to make sure you're looking at the live site
 - [ ] Try visiting `www` domain, should redirect to `non-www`
 - [ ] Try out visiting `http`, should redirect to `https`
 - [ ] Verify that all http status codes are ok with https://github.com/spatie/http-status-check
 - [ ] Scan for mixed content with https://github.com/bramus/mixed-content-scan